victorvde/jpeg2png/README.md

 This called Total Generalized Variation[1].
 The sum of differences of differences for ``0 1 2 3 4`` is 0, and for ``0 0 0 4 4`` it is 4.

-To combine the first order sum of differences and the second order sum of differences we choose a weight w.
+To combine the first order sum of differences and the sum of second order differences we choose a weight w.
 Then the total smoothness of ``0 1 2 3 4`` is ``4 + w * 0``, and of ``0 0 0 4 4`` is ``4 + w * 4``.

-jpeg2png lets you choose the weight with the ``-w`` parameter.
+jpeg2png lets you choose the weight for the sum of second order differences with the ``-w`` parameter.

+Optimizing purely for smoothness can sometimes go too far.
+If we smooth ``0 3 3 ..
+3 3 0`` with maximal deviation 0.5 the result is ``0.5 2.5 2.5 ..
+2.5 2.5 0.5``.
+The whole inner block gets changed to fit with the border in an improbable way.
+In a real picture this can be seen as a slight change in brightness or color.
+To prevent this we also optimize for the minimal sum of squared deviations of DCT coefficients, with a very small weight.

+jpeg2png lets you choose the weight for the sum of squared deviations with the ``-p`` parameter.

 ## Finding the smoothest picture
 Now we know what we are looking for.
 But how do we find it?